A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 Second, the classical \textit{Lozi map} \cite{Lozi 2023} is presented, which is given by

 with typically a fixed standard parameter $b=0.3$ and a range for $a\in[1.4,1.7]$ for which strange attractors appear.
 This can be transferred to the transfer function

 being an example for a non-differentiable transfer function.
-In Figure \ref{fig:Res:StrangeAttract_002} we explore the progress of iterations for $f_{C_1} := \mathcal{N}(1.55,0.1^2)$ with $P=384000$.
+In Figure \ref{fig:Res:StrangeAttract_002} we explore the progress of iterations for $f_{C_1} := \mathcal{N}(1.55,0.1^2)$ {with the same $f_{B_1},f_{B_2}$ as in the previous chaotic map} and $P=384000$.
 Also in this case the characteristic strange attractor with its sharp edges can be observed, even if we utilize a full ensemble of $a$ parameters.